 The aftermath of pregnancy can leave you with sagging breasts, uneven breasts, loss of breast volume, drooping nipples and stretched areolas (the dark skin surrounding the nipple).
 A breast lift, or mastopexy, is performed to reverse these changes and return a youthful shape and lift to your breasts.
 This is accomplished by trimming excess skin and tightening supporting tissues to achieve an uplifted, youthful contour.
 Breast lifts can also reduce areolar size and reposition downward-pointing nipples.

 Your post-maternity breast lift will be tailored to you, depending on your individual case and goals.
-A consultation with Dr. Austin will allow for personalized evaluation and development of an individualized plan for your breast lift.
+A consultation with Dr. Edwin N. Austin will allow for personalized evaluation and development of an individualized plan for your breast lift.
 Breast size does not increase after a breast lift, nor does the fullness or roundness in the upper part of the breasts.
 Women who desire larger, smaller or more rounded breasts may want to consider a breast augmentation or breast reduction together with a breast lift.

 Mommy Makeover: Breast Augmentation